southcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Old Inmate Records in South Carolina

-Parties can send a request by mail to the Department of Corrections to find old inmate records in South Carolina.
-If the records are available and subject to public disclosure, the agency shall respond with instructions and other requirements.
+Parties can mail a request to the Department of Corrections to find old inmate records in South Carolina.
+The agency shall respond with instructions and other requirements if the records are available and subject to public disclosure.
 If the inmate record is unavailable, the Department of Corrections shall direct the requester to the appropriate record custodian.

 How do I Find Inmate Death Records in South Carolina?